-What Other Parents Are Reading
+What Are Bedbugs?

 Bedbugs are small, flat, reddish-brown bugs about the size of an apple seed.
 They can be found all over the world.
 Bedbugs hide during the day in or around beds and crevices in chairs, couches, curtains, rugs, dressers, and even in cracks of walls and floors and behind wallpaper.